Employee Resource Groups

 Questions about ERGs?

-Employee Resource Groups (ERGs) play a crucial role in organizations, addressing social needs and boosting employee satisfaction.
-These groups, formed around identity or shared traits, foster deeper workforce involvement, positively impacting culture, strategy, and performance.
-Studies indicate that companies with engaged employees outperform those without by 202%.
+Employee Resource Groups (ERGs), also referred to as Business Resource Groups (BRGs) or Strategic Resource Groups (SRGs), play a crucial role in organizations, not only addressing social needs and boosting employee satisfaction but also driving business outcomes.
+These groups, formed around shared traits, foster deeper workforce involvement, positively impacting culture, strategy, and performance.
+When aligned with business objectives, ERGs contribute to innovation, talent development, and market expansion.
+Studies indicate that companies with engaged employees outperform those without by 202%, and ERGs are a powerful mechanism to enhance employee engagement while also advancing business priorities.

 USC CEO ERG Community

-Join CEO’s proprietary ERG community to access 2023 Strategic ERG Leadership Summit presentations, network globally with other ERG leaders, and to attend exclusive webinars.
+Join CEO’s proprietary ERG community to access past Strategic ERG Leadership Summit presentations, network globally with other ERG leaders, and to attend exclusive webinars.

 Click here to request access.